moschiel/html-minify-and-macro-converter/README.md

 ## Usage (Minify to Macro)

-In `minify-to-macro` mode, the provided HTML files will be minified and stringfied to C/C++ macros.
+In `minify-to-macro` mode, the provided HTML files will be minified and stringified to C/C++ macros.

 ### Example Preparing File for Macros